 While this is an exciting era for e-commerce at food, drug and mass merchants, shopper tolerance is running thin as they form new consumption habits.
 It could be a perilous time for retailers as they resume the battle for shopper loyalty and reassert their price-value positions in the foreseeable future.

-At Precima, we are watching closely how price consciousness is shifting for the growing segment of shoppers who buy some or all their groceries and household goods online.
+At Precima, a NielsenIQ Company, we are watching closely how price consciousness is shifting for the growing segment of shoppers who buy some or all their groceries and household goods online.
 Retailers need to pay active attention to price reputation across both channels in an integrated way.
 The moment calls for a new playbook for price and promotion that addresses the total store – physical and digital.